 - Go the other extreme.
 See how big of a postcard you can make.
 Write a giant message and see if your friend can even get it on their fridge!

 The World’s Smallest Post Service is a teeny tiny letter transcription project run by artist Lea Redmond.
 She sends teeny tiny letters and packages through her site.
-A DIY WSPS kit with Chronicle Books is coming out in June.
 Her creative workshop, Leafcutter Designs, offers curious goods, surprising services and participatory projects.